 No space?
 No equipment?
 No bother – here’s how to get strong and fit at home, for your return to riding

-The tried and tested principals of training remain the same wherever you are.
+The tried and tested principals of training for mountain biking remain the same wherever you are.
 Strength is built with resistance and resistance can come in many forms; in gyms it’s normally barbells and machines, at home it is your bodyweight and whatever you can pick up.